Static to Dynamic Correlation Clustering: Introduction

-\paragraph{Polynomial time approximation.} The first constant approximation algorithm is due to \cite{BBC04}.
+\paragraph*{Polynomial time approximation} The first (large) constant approximation algorithm is due to \cite{BBC04}.
 The constant was then improved to $4$ by \cite{CGW05} who also proved that the problem is APX-hard.
 Later, Ailon, Charikar, and Newman \cite{ACN08} introduced the crucial idea of pivot-based algorithms, where in each round, the algorithm picks a random unclustered vertex and creates a new cluster consisting of this vertex and some of its neighbors.
 They gave a combinatorial 3-approximation algorithm and improved the approximation ratio to 2.5 by rounding a standard linear program (LP) which has an integrality gap of at least 2. \cite{CMSY15} improved the approximation ratio to 2.06 using a more sophisticated rounding scheme of the same LP.

 To bypass the integrality gap of 2, Cohen-Addad, Lee, and Newman \cite{CLN22} used the Sherali-Adams hierarchy and achieved a $1.995$-approximation, which was then improved to a $1.73$-approximation by combining the pivot-based rounding with the newly-developed set-based rounding \cite{CLLN23+}.
-The best approximation algorithm currently known is a $1.437$-approximation due to \cite{cao2024understanding} which proposed the Cluster LP to achieve this result.
+The best approximation algorithm currently known is a $\pureclusterlpratio^{\,\ref{foot:1.485}}$-approximation due to \cite{cao2024understanding} which proposed the Cluster LP to achieve this result.
 They also showed that obtaining a 25/24-approximation is NP-hard.

+\paragraph*{Deterministic algorithms} When it comes to deterministic algorithms, the fastest one with (large) constant factor approximation is Algorithm 1 in \cite{CLMNP21} which has a trivial deterministic implementation is $O(nm)$ time.
+A deterministic factor $(3+\eps)$- approximation is presented in \cite{fischer2025faster} running in $\tilde O(n^3)$ time.
+One can obtain a deterministic 2.5-approximation in (large) polynomial time by first solving the $O(n^3)$-sized LP with the Ellipsoid method and rounding it with the work of~\cite{DBLP:journals/mor/ZuylenW09}. \footnote{In the conference version of \cite[Proposition 2.1]{BravermanDPSW25}, the authors claim that the existence proof of \cite{DBLP:conf/innovations/Assadi022} gives a deterministic $O(m)$ time constant-approximate algorithm.
+The authors have since retracted their claim in the most recent arXiv version \cite{braverman2024fully}. }

-\paragraph{Near-linear time.} For the purpose of transforming static algorithms into dynamic ones, the most immediately useful algorithms are those with near-linear running time, that is $\tilde O(m)$-time, where $m$ is the number of edges.
+\paragraph*{Near-linear time} For the purpose of transforming static algorithms into dynamic ones, our best hope are those with near-linear running time, that is $\tilde O(m)$-time, where $m$ is the number of edges.
 We remark that while sublinear time algorithms exist, their sublinear time holds only when $m = \omega(n)$.
 As we have to deal with the case $m = O(n)$, these algorithms are not different from those with a near-linear running time for our purpose.
+The best deterministic running time of $O(nm)$ from \cite{CLMNP21} is thus far too slow.